NethServer/docs/administrator-manual/en/accounts.rst

 Therefore the additional IP address must satisfy three conditions:

-1. the IP address has to be **free**; it must not be used by any other machine,
+1. the IP address has to be **free**; it must not be used by any other machine

-2. the IP address has to be in the same subnet range of a green network,
+2. the IP address has to be in the same subnet range of a green network

-3. the green network has to be bound to a bridged interface where the Linux Container can attach its virtual interface to; the installation procedure can create the bridge interface automatically, if it is missing.
+3. the green network has to be bound to a bridged interface where the Linux Container can attach its virtual interface to; the installation procedure can create the bridge interface automatically, if it is missing

 From the :guilabel:`Software center` page install the module named *Account
 provider: Samba Active Directory*.